AnggaR96s/Reforestation/README.md

-## What do you call a fat psychic?
-A four-chin teller.
+## When do doctors get angry?
+When they run out of patients.